Tirach/eldenringcd/README.md

 > And the specific video [here](https://www.youtube.com/watch?v=Rib69h2DOxg)

-If you stumble upon this and want to contribute, I am looking for some high resoultion images to use for the background(s) and to improve the loading time of the timer itself
+<del> If you stumble upon this and want to contribute, I am looking for some high resoultion images to use for the background(s) and to improve the loading time of the timer itself </del>

+  *Project is fin, no more contributions needed*

 Tirach